NathanTostes/NathanTostes/README.md

 <p>I'm passionate about technology ❤️‍🔥</p>
 <p>Always seeking to improve and learn new technologies 🚀</p>
 <p>I am communicative, work well in teams, enjoy learn and help my teammates 🌱/p>
-<p>I face any challenge without issue and do my best to solve problems 🎯</p>
+<p>I'm ready to face any challenge without issue and do my best to solve problems 🎯</p>

 ---
 ### Languages and Tools 💼